Why I Like It: The Double Breasted Blazer

 I go through these phases that my friend Rosie calls peanut butter syndrome: I love a garment so much that I refuse to take it off until I can’t look at it anymore.
 She calls it peanut butter syndrome because it’s kind of like sticking a spoon into a jar of PB and eating and eating and eating and eating until inevitably, your body revolts and you’re forced to throw up.

-When I started wearing double breasted jackets, I was sure the enthusiasm was fleeting.
-A classic case of peanut butter syndrome was well underway but then one year passed, two years passed, three years past and yet our relationship remains akin to that of Heidi Montag’s relationship with plastic surgery, which is to say: Never Enough!
+When I started wearing double breasted jackets, I was sure the enthusiasm was fleeting — a classic case of peanut butter syndrome.
+Then one year passed, two years passed, three years past and our relationship remains akin to that of Heidi Montag’s relationship with plastic surgery, which is to say: Never Enough!

-I’d like to think this has been true of my inclination (though I can’t speak for hers) since before Dries Van Noten or Stella McCartney or Phoebe Philo made it so, but those chances are slim.
-Still, their re-appropriations have to come from somewhere, right?
+I’d like to think this has been true of my inclination (though I can’t speak for Montag’s) since before Dries Van Noten or Stella McCartney or Phoebe Philo made it that way.
 So when did double-breasting start and why do I like it so damn much?

 In consulting Wikipedia, it appears the jacket style became popular in the 1930s.
-Then it fell into a coma and returned to popular culture in the early 1980s, when lapels were still wide-as-fuck (care of the 70s) and everyone wanted to look like John Travolta — flexible hip and all.
+It fell into a coma and returned to popular culture in the early 1980s, when lapels were still wide-as-buses (care of the 70s) and everyone wanted to look like John Travolta — malleable hips and all.

 The pictured jacket, by Céline, is one of the best I’ve met.
 It is smart.
-Square as a cardboard box yet softer than a llama’s elbow, its masculine shape isn’t compromised in spite of it being for women.
-And femininity is not jeopardized either.
-The six pearl buttons stand as an insouciant hat-off to being a woman — a badge of honor that initiates you and your comrades, excluding the you-know-whos.
+Square as a cardboard box yet softer than a llama’s elbow, its masculinity isn’t compromised by the six pearl buttons that stand as an insouciant hat-off to being a woman.

 So whatever, if men don’t want it — consider the double breasted blazer now our thing.
 We’ll take that jar of peanut butter, too.